domesticatedviking/TextyMcSpeechy/tts_dojo/ESPEAK_RULES/README_custom_pronunciation.md

 Noella  no'El:V O
 ```

-- I have created an [IPA to kirschenbaum cheatsheet](/docs/IPA_to_kirschenbaum_cheatsheet.md) which will help you convert ipa pronunciations to the format espeak-ng needs.
+- I have created an [IPA to kirschenbaum cheatsheet](/docs/IPA_to_kirschenbaum_cheatsheet.md) which will help you convert words from the international phonetic alphabet (IPA) to the format `espeak-ng` uses.
 - [This site](https://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/) is a great reference for IPA.
 You can click on each symbol to hear how it sounds, which will help you choose the symbols that represent the sounds of your target word.
 - [This site](https://ipa-reader.com/) is useful for testing IPA transcriptions.